Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

 ### Non-functional Aspects

 Olevi is developed based on open source product ([Shibboleth IdP](https://www.shibboleth.net)).
 Productalisation of Olevi is Finnish work by Finnish developers.
-[WeAre Solutions](https://www.weare.fi) providing Olevi service is middle sized Finnish company employing Finnish developers and paying taxes to Finland.
-WeAre Solutions is proud to co-operate with educational institutions and creating trainee positions where from many developers have grown all the way e.g. to lead their own company or developer team.

 Cusstomers investing in Olevi invest in Finnish innovation and product development.
 Cognito is run by Amazon, which is United States based company.